 Natalia has a broad commercial and securities litigation practice with a focus on defending proceedings brought by the Ontario Securities Commission (OSC), the Joint Serious Offences Team (JSOT), the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
 She has experience with matters involving breaches of contracts, shareholder disputes, investment loss claims, share valuation proceedings and class actions.
 Natalia holds a J.D. from Osgoode Hall Law School.
 While at law school, Natalia defended clients charged with summary offences under the Criminal Code of Canada in her role as a Criminal Division Leader at the Community and Legal Aid Services Programme (CLASP).
 Natalia has also successfully competed in a number of mooting competitions, including the national Corporate and Securities Moot.

-Greg is an associate in Barriston's Huntsville office who practices in the areas of real estate, business law, and wills and estates.
+Greg is an associate in Barriston's Muskoka offices who practices in the areas of real estate, business law, and wills and estates.
 He completed his law degree at Queen’s University, where he received the Reuben Wells Leonard Prize in Law and Economics.
 After articling in Toronto, Greg was called to the bar in 2014.

 Greg has been involved in numerous asset and share purchase transactions.
-He is particularly interested in tax, estate planning, and rural real estate matters.
+He is particularly interested in estate planning, business law, and rural real estate matters.
 Greg has a practical, no-nonsense, co-operative approach to the practise of law, while still being a strong advocate for his clients.

 Having been a counsellor at a scouting organization for many years, Greg developed a love of the outdoors and decided to move north.
 He plays soccer, enjoys reading, writes music, and is an avid fisherman.